abs2000/ROS_Beginner_Teaching_Materials/Installing Linux.md

 * You have an anti virus software installed that is conflicted with VMware - remedied by changing the anti virus software
 * You haven't enabled virtualisation in your Bios settings (common if you have a new computer) - reboot computer and press either the *F1*, *F2*, *F4* *Delete* or the *Esc* keys.
 * Too slow - you may find that navigating the basic Linux interface is slow and that program is too slow.
 You can attempt allocating it more RAM by

+# Linux Cheat Sheet
+As some may not have used Linux before we have prepared a few important key shortcuts that may come in handy: